GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (1) When the malevolent Herod the king wondered as to “where the Christ was to be born” (Matt.
 2:4), the Magi responded:

- “In Bethlehem in Judea, . . . for this is what the prophet has written: 6 ‘But you, Bethlehem, in the land of Judah, are by no means least among the rulers of Judah; for out of you will come a ruler who will be the shepherd of my people Israel'" (Matt.
+ “In Bethlehem in Judea, …for this is what the prophet has written: 6 ‘But you, Bethlehem, in the land of Judah, are by no means least among the rulers of Judah; for out of you will come a ruler who will be the shepherd of my people Israel'" (Matt.
 2:5-6 NIV).

 (2) And regarding the birth of Christ, the apostle Matthew writes: